gitforbash/NotABot/README.md

 # NotABot
-a discord bot that knows no downloads. stream audio directly from youtube.
+A Discord bot that knows no downloads.
+Use !play + your search string to stream audio directly from youtube.